GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 12.Differentiate between active and passive listening.
 How to develop effective listening skills?

-### Ans:-Active vs. Passive Listening: Understanding the Difference
+Active vs. Passive Listening: Understanding the Difference

 Listening seems simple, but there's a vast difference between **passive listening** and **active listening**.
 Here's the breakdown: